 Water appears cloudy, frothy or colored* | Color, detergents |

-*A "nuisance concern" and not necessarily an immediate health threat.
+*This is a "nuisance concern" and not necessarily an immediate health threat.
 Still, these issues are good to address for aesthetic reasons and to prolong the life of your pipes and/or equipment.

 The State of Maine requires some small businesses to do annual "Basic Safety" tests on their water if they get their drinking water from surface water or private wells.